Skip to main content

 #

-What: Thick, creamy yogurt drizzled with local honey and sometimes walnuts.
+What: Thick, creamy strained yogurt drizzled with local honey and sometimes topped with walnuts.
+Sounds simple because it is.
+Tastes like nothing you’ve had from a supermarket at home.

 Drinks